tangledbytes/kindli/README.md

   kindli vm status [flags]

 Flags:
+  -A, --all    Show status of all VMs
   -h, --help   help for status

+Global Flags:
+      --cluster-name string   Name of the cluster (default "kindli") --vm-name string        Name of the VM (default "kindli")
 ```

 ### VM Shell

-`kindli vm shell` starts a shell session with the running VM.
+`kindli vm shell` starts a shell session with the given (or default) VM.
 It is like SSHing into the VM.

 ```
 $ kindli vm shell -h